Images were illustrated by Leo Mateus. This article has been clinically reviewed by Jacob, RN, Michelle, MD, and Jess, DNP.

 Hysterectomies can greatly alleviate gender dysphoria and promote mental health for some transgender people.
-However, insurance companies don’t always agree and we’re here to provide some information to help you combat this reality.
+However, sometimes navigating insurance can still be complex.

-According to the cisheteronormativity of the Western medicine, certain people assigned female at birth may have pre-existing conditions that make a stronger case for a hysterectomy, including people with polycystic ovary syndrome (PCOS), endometriosis, abnormal bleeding, and enlarged fibroids.
+Certain people assigned female at birth may have pre-existing conditions that make a stronger case for a medically necessary hysterectomy, including people with polycystic ovary syndrome (PCOS), endometriosis, abnormal bleeding, and enlarged fibroids.
 Those pursuing a gender affirming hysterectomy with these conditions may have an easier time navigating the procedure as well as interactions with insurance.
-Remember, both cis and trans identified people who can consent to care can have these organs removed for problems with menstrual periods, abnormal bleeding, and problems with pain.
+Both cis and trans identified people who can consent to care can have these organs removed for problems with menstrual periods, abnormal bleeding, and problems with pain.

 Additionally, those with an “M” gender marker on their medical and legal documents might experience confusion and barriers with insurance, providers, and other institutions.
 “How can a man have a hysterectomy?!”
 It might take an additional conversation, phone call, and/or letter to the insurer to clarify why someone with a “M” gender marker really should have this surgery.
-FOLX members are encouraged to contact their clinicians for support in situations like this.
+FOLX members are encouraged to contact our Member Navigators for support in situations like this.

 Despite the obstacles, it’s still very possible to have your hysterectomy covered by insurance.
 Different private insurance plans as well as different states’ Medicaid or Medicare plans might have specific gender surgery inclusions or exclusions.
 Private insurance plans vary according to what the employer includes in the coverage.
 Public insurance varies according to state.
 Some people search carefully and base their choice of health care plan on whether or not gender affirming surgeries are covered.
 Per Hysto.net: “For patients covered by health insurance, out-of-pocket costs can range from co-pays of $100 or more and between 10 percent to 50 percent of the cost of the procedure.”